-UH Launches Fifth Annual WalkSafe Slip and Fall Safety Campaign
+UH Launches Sixth Annual WalkSafe Slip and Fall Safety Campaign

-Throughout the upcoming winter season, you can visit our website to access an entire library of materials, including brochures, posters, checklists and table tents, that provide guidance on weather-related safety, from snow and ice removal to proper footwear to housekeeping practices.
+That’s a considerable cost for any employer to absorb and illustrates why it’s so crucial to promote our WalkSafe materials and keep slip, trip and fall prevention top of mind for your employees.
+Now in its sixth year, our website provides a wide assortment of materials and resources for you to share within your organization.
+Resources include brochures, posters, checklists and table tents that provide guidance on weather-related safety, from snow and ice removal to proper footwear to housekeeping practices.
 We also have resources specifically geared toward the unique needs of our health care and education customers.

-As we launch our campaign, we would like to call attention to one of the campaign topics especially important now: preparing your organization for winter.
-This topic helps you to think about how best to prepare your business for the winter season, including:
+As we launch our campaign, we want to make you aware of an important issue right now: preparing your organization for winter.
+We’ve got resources to help you think about how best prepare your business for the winter season, including:

 - Reviewing snow removal procedures